finos/morphir-scala/elm-sdks/morphir-unit-test/ReadMe.md

 - `test : String -> (() -> Expectation) -> Test` creates a single test, taking a name of the test and a thunk from unit to something of type `Expectation`.

 Additionally, there are several functions that will create non-running tests or disable other tests from running.
 Using any of these will prevent the suite as a whole from resulting in "Passed" - instead it will be at best "Incomplete"

+- `todo : String -> Test` describes a test to be written later
+- `skip : Test -> Test` disables a test from running
+- `only : Test -> Test` disables ALL tests from running, except for the specific test passed in

 ## Usage Tips